LeastAuthority/magic-crystal/protocol.md

     - once the recipient acknowledges receipt -- which they should only do once the file is written -- the sender deletes their corresponding Shard file
     - once the Shard file is deleted, the magic-wormhole connection is completed

-This protocol is repeated for each recipient.
+The "transmit" phase of the protocol is repeated for each recipient.
 Note that the sender has confirmation that the Shard is written to the recipients disk _before_ they delete the outbox copy.

-#### Recovering Using Existing Backup
+#### Recovering From an Existing Backup

 - start a recovery session
 - set the "purpose" for the recovery (arbitrary string)
 - (list the petnames of all known Custodians?)

+- enter the "collection" phase
 - until we have a "threshold" number of Shards:
     - create a wormhole to a Custodian
         - out-of-band communication of the wormhole code